Skip to content

 An Employer of Record is an organization that legally employs and manages workers for another company on its behalf.

-An Employer of Record (EOR) is a valuable intermediary between global workers and employers.
-It ensures that both parties receive the required benefits and that businesses comply with employment laws when hiring international staff.
+An EOR acts as a valuable intermediary between global workers and employers, making sure both parties receive the required benefits and that businesses stay compliant when hiring international staff.

-The global employer of record is responsible for numerous employment tasks, such as hiring international workers, running payroll, managing taxation obligations, and managing leave.
-They also guide businesses through all the steps of their operations, and this allows them to concentrate on their main activities.
+The EOR handles numerous employment tasks, such as hiring international workers, running payroll, managing taxation obligations, and managing leave - freeing businesses to focus on their core operations.

 How does an EOR manage employment benefits?

-The complexity of employing workers has greatly increased as companies continue to extend their operations internationally.
-Employer of record services take care of employment-related functions while also managing worker benefits which have become important in today’s workforce.
+As companies expand internationally, employment complexity grows.
+Employer of record services handle employment-related functions while managing worker benefits that have become important in today's workforce.

 Management of employment benefits

 An EOR manages employment benefits very well.
-Global employer of record facilitates the implementation of benefits while ensuring compliance with ever-changing employment regulations.
+The global employer of record handles the implementation of benefits while keeping pace with ever-changing employment regulations.

 A well-structured EOR manages payroll deductions, tax withholdings, and other critical aspects of employee compensation.